 That means spending time creating new dedicated landing pages for each of your services in every location you operate in.
 Your content must then be adequately optimised in line with these keywords.
 You have to give your audience an opportunity to find you based on the needs of their local searches.

-As restrictions are looking to ease up many local businesses will have the objective of improving footfall into their physical locations.
+As restrictions are looking to ease up many local businesses will have the objective of safely improving footfall into their physical locations.
 To do this effectively your online advertising needs to work in tandem with your brick-and-mortar stores.

 Consider the following.
 Target an audience in your local area through Geotargeting with an enticing in-store exclusive offer.
 Once they’ve been into your store and spent their money, serve them with additional ads via Geofencing with new offers or a reward or loyalty programme to spend either online or instore.

 By running Geofencing campaigns, your business will have the ability to collect data on your customers that come into your local stores and spend their money.

 From here, build out demographics about the local population, including the offers that got them into your store in the first place.